octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA12/course.md

 Fungible means secable

-Fungible token is a financial asset where account balance represents the value associated to an _address_.
+Fungible token is a Financial Applicationwhere account balance represents the value associated to an _address_.
 This value can be splitted into smaller parts which can be transfered to another account.

-Non-fungible token (NFT) is a financial asset whose balance cannot be splitted into smaller part.
+Non-fungible token (NFT) is a Financial Applicationwhose balance cannot be splitted into smaller part.
 Crypto-kitties is an exemple of non fungible token (on Ethereum blcockchain).
 For exemple, a video game avatar (such as avatar on world of warcraft) is a character having some skills/attributes (strength, dexterity, ...) one can want to sell its avatar , but cannot sell strength property of its avatar separately.
 It makes sense to keep tha whole avatar into a unsecable set of attributes.

 ### Standard

 A standard is a set of rules commonly accepted by the community.
-The rules of financial asset describes how to create currencies (and transfer between accounts, etc).
+The rules of Financial Applicationdescribes how to create currencies (and transfer between accounts, etc).

 Depending on the usage of the currency, many sets of rules have been commonly accepted :

-- Financial asset 1.2 (FA1.2) are rules for fungible token.
+- Financial Application1.2 (FA1.2) are rules for fungible token.
-- Financia asset 2.0 (FA20) are rules for non fungible token.
+- Financial Application2.0 (FA20) are rules for non fungible token.

 For exemple, the creation of a crypto-currency is equivalent to creating a contract which supports the FA1.2 standard.
 All smart contracts supporting the FA12 standard can interact with account and other contracts by transfering coins of our crypto-currency.